joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/us/100000011001507/where-trump-won-and-lost-at-the-supreme-court.html

 **Anthropic Won a Reprieve From the Trump Administration.
 Is It Enough?**\
 `The company can restore access to its most powerful A.I. models.
-But Silicon Valley remains worried about the Trump Administration’s heavier hand on regulation.`\
+But Silicon Valley remains worried about the Trump administration’s heavier hand on regulation.`\
 https://www.nytimes.com/2026/07/01/business/dealbook/anthropic-fable-mythos-trump.html

 **Canada Will Compete in Eurovision Song Contest**\